allenai/allennlp/tutorials/getting_started/getting_started.md

 ### Next Steps

-Continue on to our Deep Dive tutorial.
+Continue on to our Configuration tutorial.